Halloween and Horror

 Stan Lee: Here Come The Heroes (2002?) - Kevin Smith interviews Stan the Man about the

-creation of his most favorite character during Marvel's early
+creation of his favorite characters during Marvel's early

 years.
 Stan is a great subject, and as much as Smith is famous